roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-02 ****** byNonStopFunGuy© From the way Hana was leaning and the moaning Kitty heard, she figured Rick and Hana were kissing.
+From the way Hana was leaning and the moaning Kitty heard, she figured Rick and Hana were kissing.
 And, Kitty felt that fucking pang of jealousy again.
 She was getting pissed at herself for having this reaction about Rick and the other slut.
 Kitty told herself, don't pay it any mind -- which worked for about one second, when Kitty suddenly found herself wanted to change positions.
 Hana was really smashing her small ass into Kitty's face, and she couldn't breath much, while tongue-fucking the blonde's cunt.
 Plus, while Rick's big dick was deep in her twat, he wasn't pounding her as fast as she would have liked.

  Kitty forcably pushed Hana off of her face, then with both Rick and Hana shooting back puzzled looks, Kitty immediately pulled away from Rick and flipped onto her knees.
 "Fuck me," she yelped at her married older boyfriend, spreading her legs and showing off her little Asian butt to the hung stud.
 Simultaneously Kitty grabbed Hana's hand and yanked the youngster onto her butt and back, getting the girl to slide her pelvis under Kitty's face now.